elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - **effective exchange rate**
 3. If the dollar/Swiss frac exchange rate falls, then?
     - **dollar more valuable**?
-    - swiss imports more from Canada into Switzlerand
+    - swiss imports more from Canada into Switzerland
     - canadian firms export more to switzerland
     - swiss franc more valuable relative to the dollar
 4. 2002-2008 canadian dollar against US dollar appreciated due to net exports increasing